ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 "unrecognizedTask".

 Otherwise, if the Leader does support this mechanism, it first checks if the "dap-taskprov" HTTP header is specified.
-If not, that means the Client has skipped task advertisement.
+If not present, that means the Client has skipped task advertisement.
 If the Leader recognizes the task ID, it will include the client report in the aggregation of that task ID.
 Otherwise, it MUST abort with "unrecognizedTask".
 The Client will then retry with the task advertisement.